HomeContactBlogAbout usLinks

 Duxford Aerodrome gate guardian Hawker Hurricane replica EWX P2954.
 Photo by Ross Cannon

 Duxford Aerodrome (formerly RAF Duxford) has roots going back to 1918 when many of the buildings were constructed.
-In the earlier years Duxford was the home to such Aircraft as Bristol F.2 Fighters, Gloster Grebes and Bristol Bulldogs.
-In fact the RAF's first Spitfire Squadron, number 19 Squadron was based at Duxford.
-Other RAF Aircraft operated from Duxford, included Hurricanes, Typhoons, Javelins and Hunters.
+In the earlier years Duxford was the home to such aircraft as Bristol F.2 Fighters, Gloster Grebes and Bristol Bulldogs.
+In fact the RAF's first Spitfire Squadron, No. 19 Squadron was based at Duxford.
+Other RAF aircraft operated from Duxford, these included Hurricanes, Typhoons, Javelins and Hunters.
 Duxford was also used by the Americans for operating the Bell P-39 Airacobra and the P-51 Mustang.

 Imperial War Museum Duxford